 Social media is a platform for your business, right?
 Yes, in some ways social media is a platform.
-However, it's not just a place where your insurance business is center stage, shouting out to your insurance audience.
-In order to get attention in today's world of social media marketing, your insurance marketing strategies must focus more on having a conversation than on talking to your contacts.
+However, it’s not just a place where your insurance business is center stage, shouting out to your social media contacts.
+In order to get attention in today’s world of social media marketing, your insurance marketing strategies must focus more on having a conversation than on talking to your contacts.

 Don’t Just Talk to People

 What gives you a greater feeling of caring?

 - Option A: You walk into a store and the salesperson doesn’t let you get a word in edgewise and focuses on telling you about the benefits of the product.

 - Option B: The salesperson may not even tell you about the product at first but focuses on getting to know what you’re looking for before providing resources that can lead you to the right decision.

 If you walk in ready to buy, Option A could be beneficial.
 If you’re not quite sure what you need or whether you need the product at all, Option B would be the better option.

 The same goes for your insurance marketing on social media.
 If you only use social media as a platform to talk about your products, you’re missing out on dialogue and relationship-building.
 This is the social part of social media, and you don’t want to miss it.

 If you use Facebook as your main social media platform, it’s especially important to seek engagement rather than simply making announcements.
 According to VentureBeat, “Facebook users can expect to see more posts from friends and family in their News Feeds in the coming months….
 Posts that generate high levels of engagement will also be featured more prominently in the News Feed.”